Something extraordinary | Eye on the Arts

 Photo via Facebook

 On Jan.
-8, 1946 — 71 years ago on Sunday — a woman named Gladys Presley bought a $6.95 guitar at a hardware store in Tupelo, Mississippi.
+8, 1946 — 71 years ago last Sunday — a woman named Gladys Presley bought a $6.95 guitar at a hardware store in Tupelo, Mississippi.

 She gave it to her beloved son — an 11 year old named Elvis Presley.